QuinnDaniels/MouseRotator/README.md

 You'll receive a popup message on startup if the fallback hotkeys are in use.

+## Support

+Please do not open issues asking for new features.
+This tool is designed to do one thing, which it already does.

+If you find bugs, please open an issue, but I have very little time for maintaining old projects so I can't guarantee anything.

 ## License

 This code is released under [MIT license](license.txt).